Madhan1822/E-commerce_Sales_Analysis/README.md

 # E-commerce / Retail Sales Performance Analysis

-A portfolio-ready data analyst project: cleans raw e-commerce order data, loads it into a SQLite database, runs SQL-based RFM segmentation + cohort analysis, and serves the results in an interactive Streamlit dashboard.
+A portfolio-ready data analyst project: generates a realistic synthetic e-commerce dataset, loads it into a SQLite database, runs SQL-based RFM segmentation + cohort analysis, and serves the results in an interactive Streamlit dashboard.

+The dataset is fully synthetic (generated with Faker + NumPy), mirroring the schema of a real-world e-commerce order system — so the project runs end-to-end with no external downloads, while still demonstrating the same analytical skills as if working with live data.

 ---